icebreaker-data/icebreaker-data-web/src/content/docs/docs/index.md

 ---
 Icebreaker is an efficient, lightweight **data lakehouse** that eliminates wasted compute.

-## Our Objectives
+## Icebreaker Objectives

-Our product objectives are to give enterprises:
+Icebreaker product objectives are to give enterprises:
 1. An **affordable serverless experience** that's incredibly convenient for users
 2. That a central data team can control in a **private cloud service**
 3. And that enforces **shared accountability** to align data budgets with business value.